 3.13.3 Referenced standards

-PS3.4: Storage Service Class.
+DICOM 2018d Edition PS3.4: Storage Service Class.

 3.13.4 Interaction Diagram

 3.13.4.1 Resampled/Combined CT Series Storage

 3.13.4.1.1 Trigger Events

 The Contourer has constructed a new CT Series.
 It has either combined CT Images from multiple series or has resampled CT Images from a single series to yield a more desirable slice spacing.
 The Contourer must export a single CT image series including all images on which Structure Set contours are defined.
 This new series must be stored on the Archive to make the images available for subsequent planning or review.
 This transaction must be performed prior to storage of a structure set (RO-2) which is based upon this new series.